The Director Of The Year’s Most-Hyped Movie Isn’t Playing Hollywood’s Game

 Like the indelible shot of Dafoe shooing a pair of sandhill cranes, for example, from the hotel parking lot.
 Or the way the film follows Moonee doing what most of us did during our own childhood summers: run around and get in trouble and eat ice cream.
 She and her friends get together and spit on a neighbor’s car from the balcony above.
 She hangs out with her mom, who’s sometimes fun and sometimes not.
 She gets bored, she makes up songs.
 She does and does not understand the larger forces impacting her life.

 Onscreen, Moonee comes across as a totally realized child, instead of one ventriloquizing a screenwriter’s idea of what a child should be.
 That’s largely thanks to Brooklynn Prince’s complete lack of self-consciousness onscreen.
 But it can also be traced to the way Baker lingers in moments that ostensibly do nothing, allowing them to coalesce into a wholly different depiction of poor or working-class America — one that revels in the thrills of childhood but doesn’t blink at the precarity of poverty.
-Baker also flatly refuses to idealize or beatify his characters: As he told Consequences of Sound, “If you sanctify somebody to that degree, they’re not human.
+Baker also flatly refuses to idealize or beatify his characters: As he told Consequence of Sound, “If you sanctify somebody to that degree, they’re not human.
 And therefore, the audience will not see them as human, and therefore will not connect with them, and therefore will not embrace them.”

 Much of that humanity is found in repetition of daily life: in the way that Halley approaches guest after guest at the Disney resorts nearby, asking, with slightly different upbeat phrases, if they’d like to purchase the boxes of off-brand perfume she buys at a wholesaler.
 Hustles don’t just happen once; they happen day after day, even when you’re tired, or bored, or hate everyone around you, even when you have to drag your kid around and use her as a prop to get people to take pity on you.